cedadev/cloudhands-ops/cloudhands/ops/doc/ops-guide.rst

     A copy of all Python dependency packages.
 These are to be found in the `vendor` directory of the `cloudhands-ops` source tree.

+All these items are packed together in a file archive, typically named `jasmin-bundle.tar`.

 Procedures
 ==========